-- Qualifying trusts If the plan is administered through a qualifying trust, the employer should report a statement of fiduciary net position and a statement of changes in fiduciary net position for the plan.
-The net OPEB liability is a liability of the employer to the plan and should not be reported in the fiduciary statements. - No qualifying trust When there is no qualifying trust, the employer cannot report a trust.
+- Qualifying trusts If the plan is administered through a qualifying trust, then the government is holding monies on behalf of someone else, which requires fiduciary reporting.
+The employer should report a statement of fiduciary net position (examples of reportable items: cash/investments set aside to pay benefits.
+Liabilities are only reported when the government is compelled to disburse the resources when no further action, approval or condition is required to be taken or met by the beneficiary to release the resources) and a statement of changes in fiduciary net position (examples of reportable items: contributions from the employer/government, contributions from employees, investments earnings, benefit payments made) for the plan.
+The net OPEB liability is a liability of the employer, not the plan.
+Since the OPEB liability is reported in the government-wide financial statements and proprietary fund statements, it should not be reported in the fiduciary statements. - No qualifying trust When there is no qualifying trust, the employer cannot report a trust.
 There should be no fiduciary fund statements presented for the plan.
 Any assets accumulated in a fund should be reported as assets of the employer.
 In these circumstances, any OPEB fiduciary funds should be treated as managerial funds and rolled into the appropriate fund (e.g., the general fund) for financial statement reporting.